 When candidates apply for creative or technical roles, they often need to submit large portfolios alongside their resume.
-Email's 25 MB limit makes this painful.
+Email's 25 MB limit makes this painful for everyone.

 The portfolio problem